TED (conference): 1984–1999: Founding and early years

-2000–present: recent growth
+2000–present: Recent growth

 In 2000, Wurman, looking for a successor at age 65, met with new-media entrepreneur and TED enthusiast Chris Anderson to discuss future happenings.
 Anderson's UK media company Future bought TED for $14 million ($12 million in cash and $2 million in stocks).
-In November 2001, Anderson's non-profit The Sapling Foundation (motto: "fostering the spread of great ideas") acquired TED from Future for £6m.
+In November 2001, Anderson's non-profit the Sapling Foundation (motto: "fostering the spread of great ideas") acquired TED from Future for £6m.
 In February 2002, Anderson gave a TED Talk in which he explained his vision of the conference and his future role of curator.

 In 2012, TED community director Tom Rielly helped the producers of Prometheus gain approval for the use of the TED brand in the promotional short film TED 2023, designed by Rielly with Ridley Scott and Damon Lindelof, directed by Luke Scott, and starring Guy Pearce as Peter Weyland, who in the film speaks at a fictional TED conference at Wembley Stadium in the then-future of 2023; on the film's release, Rielly noted that the association had generated millions of unique visits to the TED website.

 In 2014, the conference was moved to Vancouver, British Columbia, Canada.

 TED is currently funded by various revenue streams, including attendance fees, corporate sponsorships, foundation support, licensing fees, and book sales.
 Sponsors do not participate in the event's creation and do not present on the main stage.

 In 2015, TED staff consisted of about 180 people headquartered in New York City and Vancouver, British Columbia.
 On July 1, 2019, the TED Conferences LLC was transferred from Sapling Foundation to TED Foundation to "align with our brand and make it easier for our donors to connect TED donations to TED Conferences, LLC."

 In 2021, TED launched the TED Audio Collective with a number of podcasts featuring previous TED Talks and other relevant topics.

 TED 2022 was held in Vancouver.
 There was criticism after Marvin Rees, Mayor of Bristol, flew 9200 miles to speak about climate change and the need for reduced carbon emissions.

+In 2025, it was announced that the annual conference would move to San Diego, California, beginning in 2027.

 TED Prize

+The TED Prize was introduced in 2005.
+Until 2010, $100,000 was given annually to three individuals with a "wish to change the world".
+Each winner unveiled their wish at the main annual conference.
+The winners from this period are as follows: